opentok/Opentok-Python-SDK/sample/Cloud/README.md

 This demo application uses the same frameworks and libraries as the HelloWorld sample.
 If you have not already gotten familiar with the code in that project, consider doing so before continuing.

-The explanations below are separated by page.
-Each section will focus on a separate piece of functionality.
+The explanations focus on a separate piece of functionality defined by the OpenTok Cloud API.

 ### Registering callbacks

-The first thing the sample app does is to register callbacks for all the events part of Cloud API.
-In the sample app we use a single url to receive all the events but you can register a different url for each event if that simplifies your implementation.
+First, the sample app registers callbacks for all the events defined by the OpenTok Cloud API.
+By default, the app uses a single URL to receive all the events, but you can register a different URL for each event if that simplifies your implementation:

 ```python
 callback_url = base_url + '/callback